 Instagram location tags are best used to research areas found through google.
 It is hard to find new areas from scratch, strictly through Instagram.

 Bring The Right Camera Gear

-The obvious necessity with travel photography is a camera.
-Now what’s the best camera for your travel photos?
+The obvious necessity of travel photography is a camera.
+Now, what’s the best camera for your travel photos?

 If you are packing your DSLR or mirrorless camera along, you need to consider a few things.
 What kind of weather will you be in, what types of shots are you envisioning(wide, compressed, night time etc), how much space do you have for kit?